axanthos/orange3-textable-prototypes/doc/widgets/redditor.rst

 This widget is designed to scrap one or more different types of content from Reddit, data is retrieved from `<https://www.reddit.com/>`.
-The widget outputs at least one segmentation with the the title and content of a post or subreddit, with the possibility to include or exclude comments and images.
+The widget outputs at least one segmentation with the title and content of a post or subreddit, with the possibility to include or exclude comments and images.
 Segments in this segmentation have a number of annotations :